 Jan Müller-Szeraws, for whom the piece was written, gave several Northeastern premieres (Massachusetts, Maine, and New York), and encore performances of my Mutations, for cello and computer, with me assisting at the computer, during the 2013-24 concert season.
 In the same season, Craig Hultgren and I gave the Southeastern premiere in Atlanta for the neoPhonia Concert Series at Georgia State.

 Virtuoso Scott Pool continued to champion my Blur, scored for solo bassoon and written for Scott.
-2013 saw his 9th performance of the piece, culminating in the California premiere at the Festival of New American Music, hosted by Sacramento State.
+He gave 9 performances of the piece during the 2013/14 concert season, culminating in the California premiere at the Festival of New American Music, hosted by Sacramento State.

 In March of 2014 I travelled to the beautiful Pacific Northwest for the 2014 SCI Region VIII Conference which featured the premiere of This Life Glowed, an expansive work for saxophone quartet and wind ensemble, by soloists Erik Steighner, Jamie Rottle, Brady McCowan, Minna Stelzner, and the University of Puget Sound Wind Ensemble conducted by Gerard Morris.